 I also found the following comments in the Journal of Aging Research paper about Benefits of Exercise in Rheumatoid Arthritis which said, “The use of high-dose steroid therapy to control disease activity can exacerbate muscle atrophy in RA.
 In addition, the symptoms of the disease, for example, pain and fatigue, also result in RA patients being less physically active; decreasing physical activity then becomes part of the viscous circle of further decreasing muscle mass and has detrimental effects on other aspects of skeletal muscle health.
 Loss of strength, of up to 70%, is a common finding in RA patients in comparison to healthy counterparts.
 Loss of muscle mass is the main contributor to loss of muscle strength.”

 Unfortunately, some people experience negative reactions to different medications and it is recommended you monitor your progress when on a new drug of any sort so you can inform your physician of any such nasty symptoms.

-Many people prefer a more natural approach to pain relief caused by arthritis so fish oil for rheumatoid arthritis might be something you would like to try before taking man-made drugs.
+Many people prefer a more natural approach to pain relief caused by arthritis so fish oil for rheumatoid arthritis might be something else you would like to try before taking man-made drugs.
 Personally, I prefer to eat fresh salmon three time a week – it gives you the best of both worlds as there are quite a number of dodgy fish oil capsules on the market these days.

 Methotrexate based drugs are a popular option used by doctors to treat and control arthritis.

 A new drug, Xeljanz works as an alternative to Methotrexate so people who are intolerant to Methotrexate have the option of taking Xeljanz, which was approved by the FDA and released into the market in late November 2012.